-The water quality may deteriorate if the construction materials, sand, construction wastes, effluent from the work camps, and food wastes are dumped in the roadside ditches, ponds, River (Bakkhali River) and sea (The Bay of Bengal).
+The water quality may deteriorate if the construction materials, sand, construction wastes, effluent from the work camps, and food wastes are dumped in the roadside ditches, ponds, canal [Khaiubkhali Khal (KK Khal), Haccha Khal, Hangor Deli canal], River (Naf River) and the sea (The Bay of Bengal).

-- Proper construction management including waste management as well as providing training of the operators and other workers should avoid to throw any pollutant substances to the water bodies; - Construction waste will dispose properly (not in water bodies or lowland), for which contractor will be responsible. - Construction wastes will dispose properly at the designated dumping site at the Kostura ghat dumping station and SM Para dumping ground site.
+- Proper construction management including waste management as well as providing training of the operators and other workers should avoid to throw any pollutant substances to the water bodies: - Construction waste will dispose properly (not in water bodies or lowland), for which contractor will be responsible. - Construction wastes will dispose properly at the designated dumping site at the Chowdhury para dumping site at Jaliapara.